 Since all our data is stored with Amazon, we automatically adhere to Safe Harbor laws.
 Amazon’s Safe Harbor policy found here https://aws.amazon.com/privacy/ and here: https://aws.amazon.com/compliance/eu-data-protection/

 Although the Schrems II decision invalidated Privacy Shield, Litmus is still committed to our Privacy Shield certification and compliance (https://www.privacyshield.gov/participant_search).
 In addition to our Privacy Shield certification we have added Standard Contractual Clauses (SCCs) to our Data Processing Agreement (DPA) to comply with the EU’s General Data Protection Regulation (GDPR).
 We are also California Consumer Privacy Act (CCPA) compliant.
 Note that we currently do not have the ability to limit the processing and storage of data to the EU.
 Litmus stores its data in AWS (US-EAST region) and cannot segment its data by region.
 If you have any questions, please don’t hesitate to reach out at email@example.com.

-If you are utilizing the Litmus Email Analytics Tool and you are using PII to track your email opens you are responsible for filling out the Litmus Data Processing Agreement (DPA)
+If you are utilizing the Litmus Email Analytics Tool you are responsible for filling out the Litmus Data Processing Agreement (DPA)

 For more insight on information security at Litmus, please visit the Trust page